TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

    :func:`choice`.
 The algorithm used by :func:`choices` uses floating point arithmetic for internal consistency and speed.
-The algorithm used by :func:`choice` defaults to integer arithmetic with repeated selections to avoid small biases from round-off error.
+The algorithm used by :func:`choice` defaults to integer arithmetic with repeated selections to avoid small biases kutoka round-off error.

    .. versionadded:: 3.6